kevincroesch/NLP-and-Web-API/README.md

 # API Scraping and NLP Processing
-Project 3: Web APIs &amp; Classification
+NLP: Web APIs &amp; Classification
-For project 3, our goal is two-fold:
+The goal is two-fold:

 Using Reddit's API, we'll collect posts from two subreddits of your choosing.
 You'll then use NLP to train a classifier on which subreddit a given post came from.
 This is a binary classification problem.